Your hip hurts worse than your MRI is saying it should and your doctor doesn’t believe you

 In our practice we see many skeptical patients.
 Some of them come into our office angry because they have a lot of pain and there are seemingly no answers.
-This is the case of people we see who have more hip pain than his/her MRI is showing and more pain than his/her doctors will believe.
+This is the case for the people we see who have more hip pain than his/her MRI is showing and more pain than his/her doctors will believe they are having.

-Where is all this hip pain coming from that your doctors are not seeing in the MRI?
+Where is all this hip pain coming from that your doctors are not seeing on the MRI?

 Obviously if there is degenerative elements in the hip, loss of cartilage, bone on bone destruction, hip instability causing soft tissue structural damage, there will be pain.
-But in a degenerative hip disease environment, this pain can be greatly magnified beyond anything an MRI is showing Why?
+But in a degenerative hip disease environment, where the hip is eroding and degenerating every second of every day, this pain can be greatly magnified beyond anything an MRI is showing.
+Why?
 Because nature designed us to walk.
 When degenerative hip disease is threatening our ability to walk, our pain mechanisms are sending out a warning signal that something needs to be done, the hip needs treatment.

+Nature designed our body to talk and communicate when there is a problem.
+Sometimes doctors do not understand the message.
 Medical University researchers in Greece sought to explain this phenomena of our bodies creating more pain sensation than what MRI revealed structural damage would indicate.
 In this research the doctors focused on the acetabular labrum of the hip.
-They speculated that in Grade III and Grade IV hip osteoarthritis, the labrum sends more pain signals to the brain and possibly the hip labrum itself is orchestrating an accelerated degenerative process.(1)
+They speculated that in Grade III and Grade IV hip osteoarthritis, the labrum sends more pain signals to the brain and possibly the hip labrum itself is orchestrating an accelerated degenerative process by converting the hips energy into sending these messages to the brain.(1)

 First, what is the hip labrum and what does it do?